MostAwesomeDude/construct/docs/tunneling.rst

 Endianness
 ----------

-When little endianness is needed, either use fields like ``Int*l`` or swap bytes of an arbitrary field:
+When little endianness is needed, either use integer fields like `Int*l` or `BytesInteger(swapped=True)` or swap bytes of an arbitrary field:

 ::